markoheijnen/Improved-image-editor/readme.txt

 - zoom
 - filters (work in progress)

-It includes the functionality of the following plugins I build:
+It also includes the functionality of the following plugins I build:
 - Gmagick
 - Improved GD Image Editor
 - WP_Image (will be included soon)

+Future plans are to build a settings page so users can select the settings per image size themself.
+I also have ideas to extend the current image editor UI with options to select the focus point per image size and build auto detection of the focus point.
+With every feature we add the main focus will be to build a decent API for it so at certain points it could be integrated in WordPress itself.

 == Installation ==